 Meta titles are a ranking signal to search engines.
 They ultimately tell search engines what the web page is all about.

 Meta descriptions are not a ranking factor, but time and effort should be given to writing these descriptive snippets of text.

 These are the short page descriptions that you see in (SERPs) underneath the result link.
 By writing them you’re providing a meaningful insight into what the page is about.

 8. Link Building

-Link building is the activity of gaining backlinks, links that are gained to your site from other websites.
+Link building is the activity of gaining backlinks; links that are gained to your site from other websites.
 They’re also known as ‘external links’ and ‘inbound links’.
-So many names for the same thing.
-From here on in I will refer to them as backlinks.
+As there are so many names for the same thing, we will refer to them as backlinks.